Toluna-IP/tolunaintegratedpaneldocs/memberrouting/index.md

 ## AutoRouting

 Toluna allows Members to be automatically routed to a separate Survey when they attempt to connect to a Survey that is no longer available or that they no longer qualify for.
-When a Member is AutoRouted, the Partner will NOT recieve a Terminated notification.
+When a Member is AutoRouted, the Partner will NOT receive a Terminated notification.
 Instead, Partner's will receive a Notification when the Member completes the Survey to which they were routed.
 Included in this Notification will be the following addendum:

 ```
 ...